AkhilSasidharan7/i6Automation/README.md

 HOW TO RUN:

-	Java and Maven should be installed.
+	Prerequisite: Java and Maven should be installed.

-	1. Download the project
+	1. Clone the project
-	2. open command prompt and navigate to the root folder
+	2. Open command prompt and navigate to the root folder
-	3. Type 'mvn clean test'
+	3. Type 'mvn clean test' and press enter
+	4. Once the execution is completed, the report can be found at target/TestReport.html

 About:

-	In this project I have automated Contact US page validation.
-The following scenarios are included in the test suit.
+	i6 Contact US page validations are automated here.
+The following scenarios are included in this test suit.

 	1. i6ContactUs.feature : The given requirement is automated in this scenario.
-	2. I6ContactUsEmailValidation.feature : Additional 6 test cases to validate email address field is included in this scenario.
+	2. i6ContactUsEmailValidation.feature : Additional 6 test cases to validate email address field is included in this file.

 ENVIRONMENT: